I want to host a clinic… what should I expect?

 Should I ask participants to bring food/treats for their horse's sessions?

-Yes.
+YES.
 Everyone should bring their own feed/treats for their horses AND the clinic host should have food available for Shawna and Jessie to use as well and for participants who are not adequately prepared.
+MANY PARTICIPANTS WILL NOT BE ADEQUATELY PREPARED.
 A couple different kinds is great since horses will prefer different things.
-At home, we use hay pellets mixed with Triple Crown Lite as a base.
-To that, we add Triple Crown Senior for more flavor as well as a variety of treats including carrots.
+At home, we use hay pellets and to that, we add Triple Crown Senior for more flavor as well as a variety of treats including carrots.
+Any molasses low carb feed will do.
+Most Tractor Supply Company's will have these feeds.
 You can use what you want but variety is key here.
-Please note… each time Shawna does a session with a horse, they will eat roughly a side-bucket's worth of feed (or less).
+Please note… each time Jessie does a session with a horse, they will eat roughly a side-bucket's worth of feed (or less).
 And each horse will do about 3 total sessions.
 It ends up being more food than you think, which is why the base is hay pellets.
 Horses with metabolic challenges will need to be fed accordingly.
+Please be sure to have a mixture of feeds/treats/carrots, etc. Hay pellets only is not adequate for the weekend for various reasons you will learn about at the clinic.

 Can people ride in this clinic?